-The Fifth Annual Deer Creek Duck Launch was held on Sunday, June 25, 2017 at 2:00pm.
-100 Pekin ducks and 50 mallards were set free on Deer Creek, near the intersection of Sycamore and S. Deer Creek Drive W.
+The Seventh Annual Deer Creek Duck Launch will be held on Sunday, June 21, 2020 at 3:00pm.
+50 Pekin ducks will be set free on Deer Creek, near the intersection of Sycamore and S. Deer Creek Drive W.

 Each year, 50-100 pekin ducklings arrive at Farmers Feed & Supply in Leland, where they are nurtured for two weeks before being transferred to a facility on Huddleston Farms.
 Huddleston Farms cares for the ducks until they are big enough to be set free on Deer Creek.

 “This event has turned into something that’s really fun for the whole community,” says Kenner Patton.
 Patton and Kevin Magee, also of Leland, tend to the ducklings while they are being raised on the farm.
 “The ‘white ducks’ have been on Deer Creek as long as I can remember, and I’m glad we’re able to keep that tradition going,” adds Patton.

 The ducks are the American Pekin breed, originally chosen for Leland’s Deer Creek for their beauty.
 This particular breed of duckling is not able to fly long distances because of their weight, which keeps them from leaving the general area in which they live.
 They are also known to be friendly to humans.ducks first swim